-You can no longer get the 508 with a petrol engine, but the HYbird4 model is still available which combines combines an electric motor with a diesel engine to offer four-wheel-drive and 200bhp.
-However, your best option is the new 180bhp 2.0-litre diesel which offers a surprising mix of performance and economy.
-It gets a six-speed automatic gearbox as standard.
+You can no longer get the 508 with a petrol engine, but the HYbrid4 model is still available which combines an electric motor with a diesel engine to offer four-wheel-drive and a total of 198bhp.
+It does 0-62mph in 8.5 seconds making it the fastest 508 model on offer, as well as the most efficient.

 MPG, CO2 and running costs